BMW WR 750

-The BMW WR 750 was a supercharged racing motorcycle from BMW with two-cylinder, four-stroke flat twin engine starting production in the year 1929.
+The BMW WR 750 was a supercharged racing motorcycle from BMW with two-cylinder, four-stroke flat twin engine that was first built in 1929, and developed through 1935 solely for racing by the factory.

 History

 The idea to equip the flat twin engine with a supercharger came from the designer of the BMW R 37 race bike, Rudolf Schleicher.
 But after his departure from BMW, the concept was transferred to the racing mechanic Josef Hopf, closest confidant of Rudolf Schleicher, and the BMW works driver and German Champion of 1926 and 1927, Ernst Jakob Henne.
 The first engines ran on the test bench in 1928.

 Races and record attempts

+The WR 500 (the 500cc pushrod-engine, supercharged racer) and WR 750 were raced by factory team members in Grands Prix, and used for attempts at the Motorcycle Land-Speed Record, in competition with English brands Zenith, OEC, and Brough Superior.
+The Land Speed Record passed back and forth between these four brands through the 1930s, with the WR 750 taking the ultimate record on five occasions: first in 1929 (134.67mph), and ultimately in 1935 at 159.10mph.

-The WR 500 and WR 750 could not break the dominance of the English brands in the international racing.
-Success came with the next generation of supercharged BMWs, with the Type 255, which went on the hunt for records and racing successes beginning in 1935.
+From 1936, BMW switched to their next generation of supercharged BMWs, with the Type 255, which went on to secure the Land-Speed Record in 1937 at 173.68mph, which stood until 1951.

 Record runs

 The first official world speed record for BMW was set by Ernst Jakob Henne on a WR 750 on 19 September 1929 with 216.75 km/h over the mile with flying start.
-The record runs with the bumper compressor engines were continued until 1934.
+The record runs with the pushrod compressor engines were continued until 1935.